Typography and Font Styles

 1. Download the font files:

-1. we obtain font files in formats like .woff, woff2, ttf, or .otf from a trusted source.
+1. We obtain font files in formats like .woff, woff2, ttf, or .otf from a trusted source.

-2. we save those fonts to a designated fonts/ directory in our project.
+2. We save those fonts to a designated fonts/ directory in our project.

 2. Define the font in our CSS:

-1. we use the @font-face rule to specify the font name and file path.
+1. We use the @font-face rule to specify the font name and file path.

 Finally, we might add the following to our CSS stylesheet to use a font named CustomFont: